 - Simple to get started with, so you can start loading data right away and learn about advanced features later.

-- Inspectable and understandable, so that you can have great developer tools to understand exactly what is happening in your app.
+- Inspectable and understandable, so that you can understand exactly what is happening in your app.

-- Built for interactive apps, so your users can make changes and see them reflected in the UI immediately.
+- Built for interactive apps, so your users can make changes and see them reflected immediately.

 These docs will help you to go from getting started with Apollo to becoming an expert!

-- Features, which showcase some of the advanced capabilities of Apollo Client that your app may need.
+- Advanced, which showcase some of the advanced capabilities of Apollo Client that your app may need.

 - Recipes, to isolate and explain how to do common patterns.

-- Reference, to act as an entry point to find API details for the client.
+- API, to act as an entry point to find API details for Apollo Client and React Apollo.

 We believe that using GraphQL should be easy and fun.
 One of the ways Apollo is designed for this is that if you can write your query in GraphiQL, it’ll work with Apollo Client!
 Because it doesn’t assume anything beyond the official GraphQL specification, Apollo works with every GraphQL server implementation, for every language.
 It doesn’t impose any requirements on your schema either!
 If you can send a query to a standard GraphQL server, Apollo can handle it.
 You can find a list of GraphQL server implementations on graphql.org.